Cypressor/isupervision/README.md

 ### Assistants:
 - Are meant as project-assistants.
 - Can see all projects/bachelortheses/mastertheses.
-- Can only create, edit or delete projects if the assistant property of the Project is the Full Name of the Assistant (FirstName + " " + Lastname).
+- Can only create, edit or delete projects, if the assistant property of the Project is the full name of the Assistant (FirstName + " " + Lastname).
 - Can adjust their project-limits in the Account section.

 ### Students:
 - Can only see the projects/bachelorstheses/mastertheses where no student is assigned to yet.
-Can additionally see the project they are assigned to in the "Meine Projekte" tab.
+Can additionally see the projects they are assigned to in the "Meine Projekte" tab.
-- Can signup for project/bachelorsthesis/mastersthesis depending on their level.
+- Can signup for project/bachelorsthesis/mastersthesis depending on their completed projects.
 - Can only have one active project/bachelorsthesis/mastersthesis at a time.

-### Projects, Bachelorstheses and Mastertheses:
+### Projects, Bachelorstheses and Masterstheses:
-- Have a title, student, assistant and deadline.
+- Have a title, student, assistant deadline and projectType.
-- Mastertheses additionaly has an examDate.
+- Masterstheses additionally have an examDate.
-- Students and assistants are implemented as Strings (would be handled differently in future applications, read more about this issue in the comments.)

 ***

 ## Comments:

 ### Unhashed passwords being stored:
-The unhashed passwords are intentionally stored and shown in the "Studenten"/"Assistenten" view, just to make testing easier.
+The unhashed passwords are intentionally stored and shown to the admin in the "Studenten"/"Assistenten" view, just to make testing easier.
 I am totally aware that this shouldn't be the case in any proper application.

 ### English/German: